Minnesota GI Bill

 The Minnesota GI Bill program provides assistance to eligible Minnesota Veterans, currently serving military, National Guard and Reserve members who served after September 11, 2001 and eligible spouse and children.
 The Program provides a maximum benefit of $10,000, up to age 62.
 Eligible participants can use the benefit in Higher Education, On-the-job training (OJT)/Apprenticeship or License and Certification.

 This program is different than the Federal GI Bill (Montgomery, Post 9-11, Veterans Education Assistance Program, Dependents Education Assistance Program, or Vocational rehabilitation).
 See the MDVA page on Federal GI Bill Programs.

 - Veteran who is serving or has served honorably in any branch of the United States armed forces at any time, or;

-- Surviving spouse or children of a person who has served in the military at any time on, and who has died or has a 100% VA determined permanent and total disability as a direct result of that military service, only if the surviving spouse or child is eligible to receive federal education benefits under Chapter 33 as amended, or Chapter 35 as amended.
+- Surviving spouse or children of a person who has served in the military at any time on, and who has died or has a 100% VA determined permanent and total disability as a direct result of that military service and must be eligible to receive federal education benefits under Chapter 33 Fry Scholarship, or Chapter 35 and provide a certificate of eligibility